-The broad principles for residential planning and design are outlined in the Clubhouse South Residential Precinct Plan.
+The broad principles for residential planning and design are outlined in the Clubhouse

+South Residential Precinct Plan.
 More specific development and urban design principles behind the residential layout concept for this sector include the following:

-- (i) The Central Open Space Precinct being developed as a golf course and an edge linear park (external to sector) providing an impressive open space backdrop to residential development; - (ii) Incorporation of a modified grid road layout with high connectivity and responsiveness to topography; - (iii) Inclusion of widened collector road reserves to allow additional street planting and attractive streetscapes for housing within the sector;

-- (iv) Provision for a possible bus route along the extension of Copeland Drive; - Inclusion of roads and paths running generally north-south and east-west to allow movement corridors and visual linkages to linear parks; - (vi) Location of small lot housing generally on more gentle topography; - (vii) Location of larger lots generally on steeper topography and/or with outlooks to the adjacent golf course and linear park; and - (viii) Streets aligned to minimise rear drainage where practicable.
+- (i) A standard residential development or a medium density residential development including a mixture of detached housing on small lots (zero lot line), duplex dwellings and/or townhouse units.
+The medium density residential development will be developed or as a community title subdivision in accordance with the guidelines for Integrated Development contained in the Queensland Residential Design Guidelines. - (ii) The Central Open Space Precinct being developed as a golf course and an edge linear park (external to sector) providing an impressive open space backdrop to residential development; - (iii) Utilise the widened collector road reserve in Copeland Drive to allow additional street planting and attractive streetscapes for housing within the sector; - (iv) Provision for a possible bus route along the adjacent Copeland Drive; - (v) Location of small lot housing generally on more gentle topography; - (vi) Location of larger lots generally on steeper topography and/or with outlooks to the adjacent golf course and linear park; and - (vii) Streets aligned to minimise rear drainage where practicable.